 Kathryn Beaumont, the original voice of Alice in Alice in Wonderland and Wendy in Peter Pan, reprised her role as Alice and Wendy in Kingdom Hearts at the age of 64.

 A red Trinity can be found in Halloween Town that must be collected before Spoiler:Oogie Boogie is defeated, otherwise it will become impossible to collect and the player will be unable to get a 100% completion rating in Jiminy's Journal.
 The red trinity is located Spoiler:inside Oogie's Manor, which disappears when Oogie is defeated.
-This was later fixed on the Final Mix release of the game by relocating the Trinity to the ground after the battle.
+This was later fixed on the Final Mix release of the game by relocating the Trinity to the ground.

 After the release of the first Kingdom Hearts game, Disney was planning on making an animated series based off of Kingdom Hearts.
 Despite the first draft of the show turning out well, the show was never made.
 This was likely because they planned to continue the story with more games rather than an animation.